dlemel8/tunneler/examples/README.md

 ## Deploy Server
 ### Server
 Server machine is deployed using Terraform.
 I selected Linode as my provider.
-After Linode instance is created, its public IP is written to Ansible inventory and the example prod Docker compose files using Terraform templates.
+After Linode instance is created, its public IP is written to Ansible inventory (and any other example specific resource) using Terraform templates.

 I deployed my server with GitHub Actions, so I use Terraform Cloud workspace (with local Execution mode) to store Terraform state.
 You can update
 [terraform cloud file](terraform_cloud.tf) to your workspace or don't set `TF_CLI_CONFIG_FILE` variable.
 Select the example you want using `TF_VAR_SELECTED_EXAMPLE`.
-If the example needs more environment variables (for example, Authoritative DNS need a redis password), don't forget to set them.
+If the example needs more variables (for example, Authoritative DNS need a redis password), don't forget to set them too.

 Open a shell on this directory and run (Authoritative DNS example):
 ```sh